 An organization wants to raise the minimum wage.
 Instead of sending a single petition to Congress, they create a Landing Page so that members can work to raise their local minimum wages.
 Petitions are created by regular members and then delivered to their city councils, mayors, town boards, etc.

 With Landing Pages, the organization doesn’t preselect any targets.
 Instead, the organization provides the common goal for the campaign, and members are asked to add their own local targets.
 The organization can suggest or require common text, but members create and lead the petitions.
-Landing Pages can be useful if you have a specific goal in mind, but don’t have a set list of targets.

 Templatized campaigns allow you to pursue other avenues of applying pressure.
 Single petitions usually have single targets, even if that target isn’t the most likely to get you the change you’re looking for.
 With templatized campaigns you can try pressuring other types of targets.
 Maybe campaigning each governor, a collection of mayors, or local stores across the country will be more effective.

 A single petition ignores the organizing potential and energy of your supporters.
-With templatized campaigns, each local petition has a local leader.
+With templatized campaigns, each local petition can have a local leader.
 Allowing members to own local campaigns activates them and gives them an increased sense of agency.
 Additionally, having a local on-the-ground leader allows the organization to more easily stage local events, like rallies or in-person petition deliveries.

 For members who do not become leaders, there’s still a local element to the petition.
 Their signature is targeted to their specific congressperson/governor/store, petition events are happening in their backyard, and campaign updates are specific to their local campaign.